-Live music recording is a bit more in depth and I recommend some form of multitrack recording to give you better control over the mix in post.
+Live music recording is a bit more in-depth and I recommend some form of multitrack recording to give you better control over the mix in post.
 I use a Sony desk, a Behringer Uphoria interface and Logic Pro.
 Record to an absolute max peak of -6db.
-Wear headphone and constantly monitor your recording.
-For production sound you can use a boom or lavs, and for run & gun, a decent rifle mic should do a decent job of capturing what is in front of the camera.
+Wear headphones and constantly monitor your recording.
+For production sound, you can use a boom or lavs, and for run & gun, a decent rifle mic should do a decent job of capturing what is in front of the camera.

 3. Audio editing

 Having covered the basics of sound recording, let’s take a little back step into the editing process as there are aspects of the audio process that should be handled at the editing stage.
-Whist this can be address in audio post, I feel that you should have the placement of your audio in relationship to the image pretty much set in stone at the editing stage.
+Whilst this can be addressed in audio post, I feel that you should have the placement of your audio in relation to the image pretty much set in stone at the editing stage.

-At this stage you’ll also want to get your music to fit right.
+At this stage, you’ll also want to get your music to fit right.
 This may involve cutting the music to better fit the image or editing the image to better fit the music.
-Call me lazy but I’ve never been a fan of hundreds of micro-edits, mutilating something in order that it will fit with something else.
+Call me lazy but I’ve never been a fan of hundreds of micro-edits.
+Mutilating something in order that it will fit with something else just can really sap it’s essence.
 Think of rustic cooking rather than putting everything through a blender.
-Humans are surprisingly forgiving in these respects as the brain actively fights to form a connection between the sound and image, and overall I find that striving to maintain something as whole and faithful to its original form provides far more authentic results.
+Humans are surprisingly forgiving in these respects as the brain actively fights to form a connection between sound and image, and overall I find that striving to maintain something as a whole and faithful to its original form provides far more authentic results.

 By the time you are done with editing you should have everything locked in (SMPTE) position and have a rough mix.
 You should then be able to export an XML file which you can open in a digital audio workstation (DAW) like Logic Pro or Pro Tools that will contain your audio files as well as any volume or fade data.